 If you’re baking, as in making baked goods, bread, cakes, cookies etc you need to follow the recipe EXACTLY!
 Do not improvise or estimate!
 Baking is very technical and finicky.
 It is sometimes possible to substitute ingredients but when you google the substitution be sure to use the term “in baking” in your search bar.
 For example, “substitute eggs in baking”.
 This will give you better results that are more likely to work.
-The one caveat I can share is that generally speaking my GF flour mix works in place of flour every time (I’ve never found a recipe where it doesn’t).

 When cooking you can be a lot less rigid.
 Estimating ingredients and even “adding to taste” is completely fine.
 You can really exercise some creativity here and wing it a little.
 You can even swap out main ingredients using chicken instead of pork for example or broccoli in place of brussel sprouts.
 Cooking isn’t as reliant on following the instructions exactly and oftentimes if you forget a step you can even do it later.
 So, when cooking, try to relax and enjoy the process it’ll make it go a lot faster!

 I get asked a lot about what certain recipe abbreviations and terms mean so I thought I’d share.

 - T: tablespoon

 - t: teaspoon